 Recognizing the Armenian genocide

-by Alyssa Messikian, Contributing Writer
+by Alyssa Messikian, Staff Writer

 On October 29th, 2019, the United States House of Representatives passed H.Res 296 affirming that it is the official policy of the United States to commemorate and recognize the Armenian Genocide.
 The Armenian Genocide was a systematic mass murder of 1.5 million Armenians which was carried out during World War I by the Ottoman Empire.
 For decades, Armenians and the diaspora have protested the recognition of this bill.
 After stalling in the Senate, the bill ultimately was approved by the Senate on Dec.
 12, 2019.
 It was spearheaded by New Jersey Senator Robert Menendez.
 This marked the first official recognition of the Armenian genocide by the United States.
 President Trump, breaking from Congress’s resolution, nevertheless refused to recognize the Armenian genocide.
 However, for many in the Armenian community, we welcome Congress’s ruling with open arms.